samuel-ma/samuel-ma/README.md

      - 👯 I’m looking to collaborate on anything Javascript

-     - 👨‍💻 All of my projects are available on my Repositories
+     - 👨‍💻 All of my projects are available in my Repositories

      - 📝 I regularly write articles on My Blog